-Did you know there are three main types of life insurance policies in Singapore?
-They are:
+There are three main types of life insurance policies in Singapore:

-- Term Life Insurance: The cheapest and most basic form of life insurance.
-It has a fixed expiry date — usually five to forty years, or up to a specified age.
-It does not have any cash benefit and pays out upon death or disability.
-This type of insurance is used purely for protection purposes.
+- Term life insurance: The cheapest and most basic form of life insurance.
+It has a fixed expiry date — usually five to 40 years, or up to a specified age.
+It has no cash benefit and pays out upon death or disability.
+You take out this type of life policy purely for protection purposes.

-- Endowment and Whole Life Insurance: Life insurance with a savings component.
-The savings part will be paid out at a fixed maturity date and may have a guaranteed and non-guaranteed portion depending on the specific policy.
+- Endowment and whole life insurance: Life insurance with a savings component.
+The savings part will pay out at a fixed maturity date and may have a guaranteed and non-guaranteed portion, depending on the specific policy.

 Understanding these key differences will help you identify the right type of life insurance policy for your needs.

 It helps to know exactly what you want your life policy to cover.
 Speak to your loved ones before deciding on the best life insurance policy in Singapore for you, and decide what coverage you want and need.
 It may, for example, include protection in case of death, disability, or illness.

 There is also the matter of when you want to receive the funds.
 If you are saving for your retirement or for your children’s education, then you may want to receive your funds earlier.
 Or, you may just want it to be paid out upon your death.

 Combining life insurance coverage with wealth-accumulation goals using an investment-linked policy may seem like a good idea.
 After all, you get the best of both worlds.
 However, it may not always be the best option.

 The mutual funds you could invest in through an investment-linked insurance policy are likely also available separately as unit trusts.
 Depending on the specific fund or policy, it may turn out to be cheaper from a fees perspective to buy a term product for insurance protection and invest the premium difference directly into unit trusts instead.
 Make sure you understand the investment-linked policy pros and cons and those of unit trusts before making your decision.
 The following are a few to consider.